 Living Libraries Infrastructure Program

+The Living Libraries Infrastructure Program assists Victorian councils, regional library corporations, Myli - My Community Library Ltd, and Your Library Ltd to provide accessible high-quality library infrastructure.
 The program funds new, redeveloped or refurbished public library infrastructure; and new or updated mobile libraries.

 Premiers' Reading Challenge Book Fund